International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 :rocket: [Minimum Viable Data Space](https://github.com/International-Data-Spaces-Association/idsa/tree/main/MVDS) is also included as a deployment scenario, defined by IDSA Head Office.
 It is also a great place to start creating a deployment scenario.

-## What is a IDS deployment scenario?
+## What is a IDS Deployment Scenario?
 A deployment scenario can be considered as any implementation made with IDS-compliant components:
 - that allows sovereign data sharing (as defined by IDSA)
 - is built with the intention to resolve a problem, by means of secure and sovereign data sharing